decentralized-identity/didcomm.org/site/content/protocols/media-sharing/1.0/readme.md

 ## Summary

-A protocol to share media files (and any content in general) in a secure and efficient manner.
+A protocol to share large media files (and any content in general) in a secure and efficient manner.

 This protocol is intended to be used by any DIDComm agent willing to share large data to a single or multiple connections.